 - Edward Osbourne (E.O) Wilson, a biologist and Pulitzer Prize winner who is known as the father of sociobiology and probably most famous for his 1990 reference encyclopedia The Ants, hails from Alabama.

 - Former president Bill Clinton was born in rural Arkansas, and his family really was pretty much redneck (although he did exaggerate that background a bit to be more disarming and sympathetic).
-He went to Georgetown, was a Rhodes Scholar, and got his JD at Harvard Law.
+He went to Georgetown, was a Rhodes Scholar, and got his JD at Yale Law School.

 - Jossverse veterans/geek goddesses Felicia Day and Amber Benson are both from Alabama.
 Though Day was also a Military Brat, which meant she moved to other states frequently as a child.